ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/LogicMonitor/Login to LM.md

 They’ll help get your access sorted quickly.

-If you have any further quieres please contact support
+If you have any further queries please contact support